The Flat Face Crew

 Lilac is one of the most misunderstood colors of Oldes.
 Lilac are nothing but a diluted, or washed out chocolate.
 Lilac tri-colors must be "ky" (a non-brindle) and "bb" (the "b" causes the black to be a brown, or a chocolate color) and "dd" (dilution gene to get a lighter color of chocolate) a strand that occur in this color's codes.
 Their nose is typically a liver-pink color and eyes maybe a cobalt blue, or a light turquoise blue, and could be hazel.
 The recessive genes in this combination are very unlikely, but occurred with success at JD's Bullys.

 Producing a litter with Ary, our friend and the proprietor of "One of a Kind Bulldogs" of San Marcos.
-We produced an array of rare Tri-colors pups from his Lilac dame "Bun-Bun" or Bunny.
-Where she delivered five Chocolate and 3 Brown Tri-Color beasts, a few chocolate lighter Brindle pups and a White (Ghost) Merle that and are really unique and different looking pups with large heads and thick chests.
-Making JD's Bullys a part of One of a Kind Bulldog's bloodlines and permanently in their pedigree's.
-The beginning of their unique color programs and our DNA structures.
+Who we produced an array of rare Tri-colors pups from his Lilac dame "Bun-Bun" or Bunny.
+Where she delivered five Chocolate and 3 Brown Tri-Color beasts, a few chocolate lighter Brindle pups and a White (Ghost) Merle that are really unique looking pups with large heads and thick chests.
+Making JD's Bullys a part of One of a Kind Bulldog's bloodlines and permanently in their pedigree's future litters.
+The beginning of their unique color program that stems from our DNA structures.
 He actually complained that he hadn't enough pups to sell.

 The "M " locus is the home of the Merle allele code.
 Merle is dominate, and so denoted by the capital letter, "M".
 Non-merle is recessive, and denoted by the lower case, "m".
 Merle is an interesting color, being that all Merle's are heterogeneous, or (Mm).
 Where the homozygous code's is actually a double Merle, or homozygous dominate and is a dilute of random sections off their coat to a color (usually grey in a black-pigmented) and leaving patches of the original color remaining on their spine area, or through out.
 As our boy Diesel, a mind blowing and his unique markings as a "Black Brindle" with highlights of Merle and a classification seldom seen with a serious twist.
 That can only be classified as "gorgeous".